cosmology-tech/cosmology/README.md

 ## next server

-if you need to edit `dexmos` and view changes in next
+if you need to edit `cosmology` and view changes in next

 ```sh
 cd ./packages/next